SEN School Information

 Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties, and Sensory and Physical Needs.

 Our school SENCo (Special Educational Needs Co-ordinator) is Mrs Bethany Holmes.
 However, she is currently on maternity leave.
 Miss Walker is now our interim SENCO.
 She has dedicated time each week to support children and families.
-If you would like to see Miss Walker, an appointment can be made with her through our school office or alternatively please email email@example.com.
+You can contact our SENCO (interim and otherwise) by emailing email@example.com.
+If you would like to see Miss Walker, an appointment can be made with her by emailing her or by contacting our school office on firstname.lastname@example.org or 01332 766815.

 From the 1st September 2014, under Section 65 (3) (a) of the Special Educational Needs (Information) Regulations, all schools are required to publish an SEN Information Report on their school websites.